-Update: Over the six-week Christmas festive season 2012/2013, the provisional South African road-death fatalities is 1,465, expected to be upped to nearing 1,600.
-Confirming South Africa's status as the "road-accident capital" of the world.
+Update: Over the six-week Christmas festive season 2018/2019, the provisional South African road-death fatalities is 1,465, expected to be upped to 1,612.
+Confirming SA's status as the "road-accident capital" of the world.

 So, the symptoms of whiplash go far beyond neck pain.
 Most serious is the far distant inevitability of Joint of Luschka arthritis and ensuing arm pain.

-Whiplash doesn't only happen in car accidents, of course.
+Whiplash does not only happen in car accidents, of course.
 It may be found in many shapes and sizes.
 Falls from horses is one of the more serious causes of whiplash, and skating too.